 Farm 4 Guestroom is a wheelchair-accessible room with a roll-in shower and courtyard patio.
 Smoking is only allowed by the willow tree near the pond.

-All ages are welcome, and most will enjoy visiting the farm, milking goats and roaming the ranch.
+All ages are welcome, and most will enjoy visiting the farm, feeding the alpacas and roaming the ranch.
 Children under 12 can stay for free; over-12s are charged $25 a night.
 The hotel offers free pack ’n’ plays, and many rooms have a sleeper sofa.

 The hotel grows much of its food – and bath-product ingredients – at the organic farm on site.
 Cleaning products are all biodegradable and the staff compost.